Troubleshooting Premature Bearing Failure

-As discussed in a another technical paper on this web site, bearings have no wearable surfaces, they are instead designed to fatigue after many hours of service.
+As discussed in another technical paper on this web site, bearings have no wearable surfaces, they are instead designed to fatigue after many hours of service.

 In a properly operating bearing the race ways and rolling elements will become dull in appearance.
 This dullness is not an indication of wear and has no affect on the life of the bearing.
 These dull surfaces form the visible paths that I will be referring to in the following paragraphs, so their appearance and location is important in analyzing any type of bearing failure.